-&lt;sup>4 Affiliate networks are unrelated to ownership; Sinclair, Gray and Nexstar all own stations affiliated with each of the big four networks.
+4 Affiliate networks are unrelated to ownership; Sinclair, Gray and Nexstar all own stations affiliated with each of the Big Four networks.

-&lt;sup>5DMAs are a geographic definition of media markets originally created by the Nielsen Company for purposes of audience measurement but later adopted by the FCC for use in rulemaking.
+5DMAs are a geographic definition of media markets originally created by the Nielsen Company for purposes of audience measurement but later adopted by the FCC for use in rulemaking.
 The US is partitioned into 210 DMAs, each usually encompassing one or two regionally important cities and their surrounding suburban and rural areas.

 Stations are operated by a mixture of privately held and publicly traded for-profit corporations along with some non-profit, semi-public organizations.
 The FCC enforces several restrictions on ownership aimed at limiting the formation of local monopolies and ensuring some diversity of broadcast sources in specific media markets.
-At the local level, single owners may not control more than one of the top four stations (by viewership) in a given DMA, unless granted a specific exemption by the FCC.
-This rule is intended to preserve competition and diversity of news options at the local level.
-The FCC also enforces a limit on the national audience reach of stations that can be controlled by a single owner, currently set at 39 percent of the national television audience.
-The audience reach limit became binding (or close to binding) for all three of the groups we consider over our sample period.
+At the local level, single owners may not control more than one of the top four stations (by viewership) in a given DMA, unless granted a specific exemption by the FCC.6 This rule is intended to preserve competition and diversity of news options at the local level.
+The FCC also enforces a limit on the national audience reach of stations that can be controlled by a single owner, currently set at 39 percent of the national television audience.7 The audience reach limit became binding (or close to binding) for all three of the groups we consider over our sample period.
+So far, the FCC has indeed enforced the limit by blocking acquisitions that would have exceeded the threshold.